How can you help your child be healthier at college?

 The college workload and being in a new environment where they need to build a new social network can be stressful.
 Talk to your children about how they can monitor their stress levels and help them develop healthy strategies for managing stress.
 You don’t want them to ignore their stress, try to drown their sorrows with alcohol or drugs, or other unhealthy choices.
 Share what helps you manage stress, whether that’s going for a run or to the gym, taking time out to listen to music, practicing yoga, or talking with an understanding friend and ask them what types of stress relievers they think would work for them.
 And while you don’t want to hover, try to talk with your children every week or so and check for changes in mood that could indicate they’re having trouble managing stress.

 According to some studies, only 11 percent of college students have good sleep quality.
 When your children don’t get enough sleep, they’re more susceptible to getting sick and it can increase their risk of depression.
 It can also have a negative impact on their ability to concentrate in class and on their work and impair their decision making.
-Some strategies that may help them get the sleep they need include:
+Here are a few strategies that may help them get the sleep they need:

 Protect against infectious diseases